bilabon/chatgpt_telegram_bot/README.md

 - AI_TOKEN from here https://platform.openai.com/account/api-keys
 - BOT_TOKEN from https://telegram.me/BotFather
 - ADMIN_USERNAME - your username from telegram without @
+- GPT_MODEL - model (`gpt-3.5-turbo` or `text-davinci-003`) from here https://platform.openai.com/docs/models/overview

 #### Info
 - The first thing an admin needs to do in a chat room is to execute the command `/start`.
 This command will create a database.
 - Each user who contacts the chat for the first time will be added to the database and assigned the role of `alien`.
 There are four roles in the bot: `admin`, `client`, `alien` and `blocked`.
 To communicate with ChatGPT, a user needs to have the role of `admin` or `client`.
 - A user with the role of `admin` can assign roles to other users, for example: `/setrole username client`.
 - The command `/list` will show all users (id and username).
 This command is only available for users with the role of `admin`.
+- The command `/context on` will turn on the context support.
+[Example](https://i.ibb.co/2tKY0m5/Screenshot-2023-03-11-at-18-11-25.png).
+- The command `/context off` will turn off the context support.

 ![Example](https://i.ibb.co/dJSLCQW/Screenshot-2023-02-25-at-23-37-31.png)